Santorini (Thera) is one of Greece’s most famous and most popular islands. Situated in the Cyclades, Santorini is unbelievably beautiful.

 Aside from the destruction, Santorini’s volcano has also offered something eerily gorgeous to the island, making it even more iconic and unique: its black sand beaches.

-Black sand can be found in a lot of Santorini’s beaches, but there are a few that are solidly black, giving the impression of an alien landscape which fuses with the familiar beauty of the gorgeous seaside.
+Black sand can be found on a lot of Santorini’s beaches, but there are a few that are solidly black, giving the impression of an alien landscape that fuses with the familiar beauty of the gorgeous seaside.

 When you find yourself in Santorini, you must visit and enjoy each of these remarkable beaches.